top of page

 The adjective 'pale' can be traced back to the Old French word 'pale,' which originally meant 'light in color' or 'whitish.'
 Old French, in turn, inherited this term from the Latin word 'pallidus,' which also conveyed the idea of paleness or a lack of color.
 The Latin 'pallidus' was derived from the noun 'pallor,' meaning 'paleness' or 'wan complexion.'
 Thus, the etymology of 'pale' reflects a historical journey through the Romance languages and Latin, ultimately encapsulating the concept of a light or whitish color, as well as the broader notion of lacking intensity or depth, which is associated with paleness.

-Quiz: Find the meaning of pale
+Quiz: Find the meaning of the adjective pale:

 Try Again!